 Half of the freshman year history program, this one-semester course focuses on the U.S. Constitution and the rights and responsibilities of American citizenship.
 A core textbook, novels, movies and current events will illuminate these themes.
 Students will engage in a semester-long writing project exploring a public issue of their choosing.
-(Normally in the 9th grade.)
+(Normally during the student's first year.)

 The other half of the freshman-year history program, this one-semester course uses the Facing History and Ourselves curriculum as a lens to evaluate historical events such as the Holocaust, the reign of the Khmer Rouge in Cambodia, and the genocide in Rwanda.
 Students will explore the political and social developments that permit such tragedies as well as their own values as citizens of the world.
 Through this course, student will be exposed to geography and non-Western cultures.
-(Normally in the 9th grade.)
+(Normally during the student's first year.)

 This Advanced Placement course is a study of the social, economic, cultural, intellectual, political, and diplomatic history of modern Europe, and Europe’s place in the history of the world from the fall of Constantinople to the fall of the Berlin wall and the Soviet Union.
 The course will be taught at a level and rigor equivalent to that required of students in a college freshman or sophomore Modern European History course.
 Students will develop an understanding of the major periods, ideas, movements, trends, and themes that characterize European history from approximately 1450 (the high Renaissance) to the present.
 Students develop the ability to analyze historical evidence and express understanding and analysis in writing.
 The course will prepare students for the College Board Advanced Placement examination in European History.
 Juniors and seniors are eligible for this course with permission of the History Department.
 Students are required to take the A.P. exam.